For the Son of Man came to seek and to save the lost.

 According to Jesus, his lordship is still total and nonnegotiable.
 Implicit obedience to his commandments – including ‘go and make disciples’ – is a necessary, expected and natural outcome of genuine love for him.

-Please note true believers are unapologetically strategic about sharing with others how to engage with Saving Faith.
-Keep in mind, this is very Good News!
+Please note that true believers are unapologetically intentional about sharing with others how to engage with Saving Faith.
+This is very Good News after all!

 WHERE TO BEGIN:

 Begin with the End in Mind